rohitatzignuts/Expense-Tracker-In-Python/README.md

 1 - Add Expense
 2 - Edit Expense
 3 - View Expenses
+4 - Delete Expenses
-4 - Save and Exit
+5 - Save and Exit
 ```

 - **Add Expense**: You will be prompted to enter the date, amount, and description of the expense.
 You can skip the date to use the current date.
 - **Edit Expense**: You can choose an existing expense by its ID to update its details.

 - **View Expenses**: Display all the recorded expenses.
+- **View Expenses**: You can choose an expense by its ID to delete.

 - **Save and Exit**: Save your expenses to a file and exit the program.